juliettef/enkiWS/readme.md

 # enkiWS

-## enki Web Services for Games on Python Google App Engine
+## Web Services for Games on Python Google App Engine

 A permissively licensed Python web service for games developers. enkiWS is a library for setting up a website and ancillary services for games on [Google App Engine](https://github.com/juliettef/enkiWS#why-use-google-app-engine).